cvanea/PAID/README.md

 - Python 3.13+
 - API keys for:
+  - One of the following model providers:
-  - Anthropic (Other model support coming soon)
+    - Anthropic Claude (default)
+    - OpenAI GPT models
+    - Google Gemini models
   - Deepgram - The free tier is sufficient here!

 ## Installation